skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 Now save and quit out of the file, and run the ```make``` command.

-This will generate all the nessicary files to flash onto the device.
+This will generate all the necessary files to flash onto the device.
 If you make changes the main.c and Make does not recognise them, check in the Makefile that you have the correct filename for the CFILES parameter.

 Run an ls command in the terminal and you'll now see some new files in the directory, note blinky.bin, this is our program to flash onto the board.